 Project Repository

 To enable efficient collaboration and document exchange, an internal project repository will be set up as a shared workspace.
 It is hosted and administrated by AECSIC and will be open to project partners and African Early Adopters.
-Parts of the repository may be shared wit associated users if required.
+Parts of the repository may be shared with associated users if required.
 Access to the repository will be granted by the PM, after ensuring no data privacy policy is violated.

-A suggested structure for the repository are the following main content folders:
+A suggested structure for the repository includes the following main content folders:

-Documents (including the main project documents and background reading/litterature)
+Documents (including the main project documents and background reading/literature)

 General information (containing links to related projects and a list of abbreviations)